thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 One-step rebuild from scratch
 -----------------------------

-Without any argument :git-sof-mainline:`scripts/build-tools.sh` rebuilds only the minimum subset of :git-sof-mainline:`tools/`.
+Without any argument :git-sof-mainline:`scripts/build-tools.sh` builds the default CMake target "ALL" of :git-sof-mainline:`tools/`.

 .. code-block:: bash